Samsung Galaxy X foldable phone

 How does it work?

-That's the most realistic Samsung illustration we've seen to date of the foldable design, but there have been other sketches and concepts seen since last year.
+That's the most realistic Samsung illustration we've seen to date of the foldable design, but there have been other sketches and concepts seen over the last couple of years.
 One constant has remained true between them: that amazing new hinge system.

 Samsung reportedly calls this initiative "Project Valley" because of that hinge: essentially, it creates a little pocket for the touch display to fold up without ever creasing.
 That small valley allows the phone to fold flat while allowing enough space for the screen have a slightly curve, preventing unsightly seams from appearing.